GR360RY/htpc-ansible/roles/xbmc-client/README.md

 1. Standalone Mode
 2. HTPC Server Mode
-3. Client Mode
+3. Client Only Mode

 In "Standalone Mode" XBMC will opperate using local storage and local sqlite database.

 In "HTPC Server Mode" XBMC will use mysql database installed on the same host as the xbmc-client or using external database installed on other host.
-When "Shared" mode is applied XBMC can be configured to use external NFS storage to allow "thin client" mode operation. ( See example 2 )
+When "HTPC Server" mode is applied XBMC can be configured to use external NFS storage. ( See example 2 )

+In "Client Only Mode" XBMC will be configured to use external database and external NAS by updating advancedsettings.xml.
+Should be installed on thin clients only.

 List of tasks that will be performed under xbmc-client role: